teloxide/teloxide/README.md

 ## API overview

 ### The dices bot
-This bot throws a dice on each incoming message:
+This bot replies with a dice throw to each received message:

 ([Full](./examples/dices_bot/src/main.rs))
 ```rust,no_run